neosam/map_quadtree/README.md

 # Usage

-You can use this the "create_node_map" command to create a new method.
+You can use the "create_node_map" command to create a new 2d map.
-Its syntax is
+The syntax is
 ```
 create_node_map (width, height) default_field
 ```